tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 **Expected payoff of verification:** ${X * C + VR - VC}$ </br>
 **Expected payoff of non-verification:** ${-X * L + ({1-X}) * VR}$

-- $C$: Sequencer Collateral; potential rewards for the verifier in the case of successful verification
+- $C$: L2 Operator Collateral; potential rewards for the verifier in the case of successful verification
-- $L$: Assets deposited by the verifier in roll-up; potential rewards for sequencer in the case of failed verification.
+- $L$: Assets deposited by the verifier in roll-up; potential rewards for L2 Operator in the case of failed verification.
-- $X$: Probability of attack by the sequencer
+- $X$: Probability of attack by the L2 Operator
 - $VC$: Verification costs
 - $VR$: Revenue from a unit of verification; benefits from safe L2 networks